zetavg/chromium-website/site/developers/how-tos/get-the-code-v2/index.md

 In other words, fetch X if you want to work on X.

-Note that, by default, fetch creates a local branch called "master".
-This can be confusing if you mistake it for the upstream "origin/master".
+Note that, by default, fetch creates a local branch called "main".
+This can be confusing if you mistake it for the upstream "origin/main".
 Unless you know what you're doing, you should simply delete this branch as follows:

-git checkout origin/master git branch -D master
+git checkout origin/main git branch -D main

 Note that if e.g. you're developing Blink, you'll want to do this in you Blink directory (likely third_party/WebKit) as well.